Laravel Telescope: Monitor, Debug, And Improve Your Laravel APP with Easily

 php artisan migrate

-Open the .env file and add the following configuration.
+Open your .env file and add this configuration:

 TELESCOPE_ENABLED=true

-After that, open your browser and access the URL http://127.0.0.1:8000/telescope.
+Now, fire up your browser and navigate to http://127.0.0.1:8000/telescope to see Telescope in action.
 Learn How to Monitor and Debugging with Laravel Telescope - NganggurDev

 1. Storage Configuration

-If you are using a database other than MySQL, you need to configure it as follows.
+If you're using a database other than MySQL, you'll need this configuration:

 'storage' => [